Bloom (test)

-Bloom is a test to measure the strength of a gel or gelatin.
+Bloom is a test used to measure the strength of a gel, most commonly gelatin.
 The test was originally developed and patented in 1925 by Oscar T. Bloom.
 The test determines the weight in grams needed by a specified plunger (normally with a diameter of 0.5 inch) to depress the surface of the gel by 4 mm without breaking it at a specified temperature.
 The number of grams is called the Bloom value, and most gelatins are between 30 and 300 g Bloom.
 The higher a Bloom value, the higher the melting and gelling points of a gel, and the shorter its gelling times.
-This method is most often used on soft gels.
-To perform the Bloom test on gelatin, a 6.67% gelatin solution is kept for 17–18 hours at 10 °C prior to being tested.
+This method is most often used on soft gelatin capsules ("softgels").
+To perform the Bloom test on gelatin, a lab keeps a 6.67% gelatin solution for 17–18 hours at 10 °C prior to testing it.

 Various gelatins are categorized as "low Bloom", "medium Bloom", or "high Bloom", but there are not universally defined specific values for these subranges.
 Gelatin is a biopolymer material composed of polypeptide chains of varying length.
 The longer the chain, the higher the Bloom number: